50 Discontinued Groceries That Have Vanished from Shelves

 And while Kudos aren't on shelves anymore, you can make a copycat version at home!
 It's one of our 7 Classic Childhood Snacks You Can Make Yourself.

 Creme Savers were the ultimate hard candies, and they could always be found in the glass candy jar at your grandparents' house.
 They came in a few flavors, but the best was strawberry.
+Good news!
+Earlier this year it was announced that this beloved candy was returning to grocery store shelves after 10 years.
+Talk about happy endings!

 Adding sprinkles to anything makes that item 10 times more exciting.
 Dannon Sprinkl'ins were a way to get more kids interested in eating the healthy-ish snack, but they were discontinued worldwide.

 This fruit-flavored drink came in a plastic tube with a top that was always super-satisfying to rip off.
 The drinks were brightly colored and had fun names like Chucklin' Cherry.
-Sadly they were discontinued in 2007 and haven't been seen since then.
+Sadly, they were discontinued in 2007 and haven't been seen since then.

 Planters PB Crisps